Home » Garden » 11 Backyard Ideas for a Relaxing Zen Garden

 4. Rake: A rake is used to create patterns in the sand or gravel, such as ripples or concentric circles.

-Zen garden with round concrete pavers, stairs with white railing that leads to container gardens fill with pink supertunia 'bubblegum pink' petunias and the backyard garden with black labrador retriever standing on stone wall with koi tree sculpture in the background
+backyard Zen garden with round concrete pavers, stairs with white railing that leads to container gardens fill with pink supertunia 'bubblegum pink' petunias and the backyard garden with black labrador retriever standing on stone wall with koi tree sculpture in the background

 Zen Garden and Backyard Gardens

-close up of the potted flowers in my container gardens filled with supertunia bubble gum pink petunias, elephant ears, coleus in front of a stone wall on river rock in my zen garden in the outdoor living spaces home tour
+close up of the potted flowers in my container gardens filled with supertunia bubble gum pink petunias, elephant ears, coleus in front of a stone wall on river rock in my japanese zen garden in the outdoor living spaces home tour

 Before starting, design your space.
 It does not have to be a large garden room.
 A small space will work just as well and probably cost a lot less.

 Find a location in your yard that is flat with good drainage.
 If it’s not completely flat, you’ll need to level the area.
+If you have a very small space or don’t want to permanently alter your property, you can also try making a container zen garden inside of a large planter, metal tub or similar container.

 Next, lay down a layer of sand or gravel and use the rake to create patterns so you know where to lay the different decorative rocks and gravel.
+You can also do a layer of weed block below the sand and gravel to help keep weeds from popping through.
+This can help make maintaining your zen garden even easier.

-light purple and white bearded irises in the zen garden by small koi pond with japanese maple and hardscaping
+light purple and white bearded irises in the backyard zen garden by small koi pond with japanese maple and hardscaping

 Follow your design and place the rocks in the garden, arranging them in a way that feels harmonious to you.
+The nice thing about a zen garden is that it’s easy to change up the design of your rocks and gravel over time, so your layout is never really set in stone (see what I did there?).

 Finally, add the plants, that will thrive in the climate conditions you have.
 Check for how much sun the space gets before purchasing plants so you get the right plants for that microclimate.
+Many people like to use plants like ferns, grasses and moss within a zen garden, but you can really use whatever plants work for your space and location.
+Because I love flowers so much, I added floral containers to my backyard zen garden.

 Once your zen garden is complete, you can use it as a space for meditation, contemplation, or simply to relax and enjoy the beauty of nature.